HeWeMel/nographs/README.rst

 **And now?**

+Can you imagine...

-You can imagine an infinite generator of primes, defined by just a graph and a call to a standard graph algorithm?
-Or a graph that defines an infinite set of Towers of Hanoi problems in a generic way, without fixing the number of towers, disk sizes, and the start and goal configuration - and a specific problem instance is solved by just one library call?
-Or graphs that are dynamically computed based on other graphs, or on analysis results about other graphs, or even on partial analysis results from already processed parts of the same graph?
+- An infinite generator of primes, defined by just a graph and a call to a standard graph algorithm?
+- Or a graph that defines an infinite set of Towers of Hanoi problems in a generic way, without fixing the number of towers, disk sizes, and the start and goal configuration - and a specific problem instance is solved by just one library call?
+- Or graphs that are dynamically computed based on other graphs, or on analysis results about other graphs, or even on partial analysis results from already processed parts of the same graph?

 Let's `build it <https://nographs.readthedocs.io/en/latest/installation.html>`__.